pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * He's being treated for a rare tropical disease.
 * My wife just treated me to a hot cup of tea!

+## tweak tweaked (t) (reg)
+* I need to tweak my settings.
+* We tweaked the configuration so that it works better.
+* We optimized the application by tweaking the SQL queries.
+* I tweaked some settings in the admin panel.
+* I haven't tweaked anything!
+* I tweaked the A/V settings on my laptop.

 ## arrive arrived (d) (reg)
 * We arrived very late.